Tens of thousands protest against PM’s suspension of Parliament

-Large-scale protests against the Prime Minister’s controversial plan to suspend Parliament are taking place in city centres across the country.
+Large-scale protests against the Prime Minister’s controversial plan to suspend Parliament have been taking place in city centres across the country.

+The Prime Minister should “think on”, he said, adding: “It’s not on and we’re not having it.”

+Crowds more than a thousand strong gathered for rallies in cities including York, Manchester, Newcastle and Bristol.

-There are 32 planned protests taking place across the UK on Saturday organised by anti-Brexit campaign group Another Europe Is Possible, which has called for daily demonstrations.
+There were 32 protests planned across the UK on Saturday organised by anti-Brexit campaign group Another Europe Is Possible, which has called for daily demonstrations to take place.

 Protesters gathered outside Oxford University’s Balliol College, which was attended by Mr Johnson, to express their displeasure about his handling of Brexit.

-Lesley McKie, who was at the college with her family, criticised the “undemocratic actions of Boris Johnson and (senior adviser) Dominic Cummings”.
+Lesley McKie, who was demonstrating at the college with her family, criticised the “undemocratic actions of Boris Johnson and (senior adviser) Dominic Cummings”.

 Denouncing the Prime Minister outside the institution where he established his “political profile” sends “a powerful message to Johnson and others leading this coup”, she added.